ali007-depug/NFT-preview-card-component/README.md

 (https://www.w3schools.com/css/css3_object-fit.asp)

-This help how to use object-fit
+This helped me in how to use object-fit

 ## Author
 -Frontend Mentor